 VIDEO BLOG SERIES: Monitoring Mission Critical SQL Servers - How to utilize alerting to predict system bottlenecks

-In the previous part of my video blogs I described the different types of alerting mechanisms that can be categorized under the reactive monitoring methods.
-Next it's time to talk about the proactive monitoring methods, and how they can be utilized for preventing performance problems to occur.
+In the previous part of the Monitoring Mission Critical SQL Servers -video blog series I described the different types of alerting mechanisms that can be categorized under the reactive monitoring methods.
+Now it's time to talk about the proactive monitoring methods and how they can be utilized for preventing performance problems to occur in the data platform.
 Proactive monitoring is my favorite topic as I think it's really the "gold nugget" in performance monitoring.

 Trend based alerting mechanism: Predictive alerting